HomeSite Map

 For those who want to assuredly own both the original 1965 mono and stereo mixes of “I’ve Just Seen A Face,” they might want to purchase the box set “The Beatles In Mono,” since this collection includes the entire British “Help!” album in both mono and stereo as released in December of 1965.
 This box set was released on September 9th, 2009.

-Not to be forgotten are two live albums by Paul McCartney that feature "I've Just Seen A Face."
-With his band Wings, the triple-album “Wings Over America” includes the song, which was released on December 10th, 1976.
-Then, the June 4th, 1991 released album “Unplugged (The Official Bootleg)” included a fully acoustic rendition of the song by Paul and his new touring band.
+Not to be forgotten are two live albums released by Paul McCartney that feature "I've Just Seen A Face."
+With his current band Wings, the triple-album “Wings Over America” includes the song, which came out on December 10th, 1976.
+The second album was the June 4th, 1991 released album “Unplugged (The Official Bootleg),” which included a fully acoustic rendition of the song by Paul and his new touring band.

 Live Performances